Examining the Cincinnati Bengals' roster:

 Like the receivers, the top spots at linebacker are pretty much squared away.
 In this case, it's a veritable lock that Vontaze Burfict, Emmanuel Lamur, Vincent Rey and Rey Maualuga will make the team.
 The two remaining linebackers, on the other hand, will be part of one of the better position battles on the team.
 DiManche and Flowers have the best chances among the rest of the outside linebackers to make the team, but they'll have to fend off Sean Porter, Brandon Joiner and James Davidson too.
 Dontay Moch could make the team because of his versatility as a stand-up defensive end and hybrid linebacker.
 J.K.
 Schaffer was snubbed on this list at middle linebacker, but there's a lot about his drive and internal makeup that could make him a repeat roster surprise.

 The top four positions are effectively locked down.
 Kirkpatrick runs the risk of being cut for performance reasons, but it's unlikely he will be dismissed because the Bengals would take a $1.2 million cap hit if they let go of the former first-round pick.
 The sixth cornerback spot will be a battle between Hampton, R.J.
 Stanford, Lavelle Westbrooks, Chris Lewis-Harris and Onterio McCalebb.
 Hampton has some versatility and ability the Bengals like, as well as special-teams leanings.

 This may end up being one of the tougher cuts Bengals coaches have, if they end up keeping just four safeties.
-Taylor Mays would be the odd man out in this situation, which might come as a surprise given how well his spring practices seemed to go.
-Nelson and Iloka are virtual locks, Manning seems like a good possibility and Williams appears to factor into the team's future at the position.
+Taylor Mays would be the odd man out in this situation, which might come as a surprise given how well his spring and summer practices have gone.
+Nelson and Iloka are virtual locks, Manning seems like a good veteran addition and Williams factors into the team's future at the position.

 These guys aren't going anywhere.
 The punter, kicker and long snapper will make the team.